KDE/heaptrack/README.md

 - extra-cmake-modules
 - Qt 5.2 or higher: Core, Widgets
-- KDE Frameworks 5: CoreAddons, I18n, ItemModels, ThreadWeaver, ConfigWidgets, KIO
+- KDE Frameworks 5: CoreAddons, I18n, ItemModels, ThreadWeaver, ConfigWidgets, KIO, IconThemes

 When any of these dependencies is missing, `heaptrack_gui` will not be build.
 Optionally, install the following dependencies to get additional features in